Mason Resources (CVE:LLG) Trading Up 29.4% – Here’s What Happened

-Mason Resources Inc. (CVE:LLG – Get Free Report)’s share price traded up 29.4% during trading on Saturday .
+Shares of Mason Resources Inc. (CVE:LLG – Get Free Report) were up 29.4% on Friday .
 The stock traded as high as C$0.11 and last traded at C$0.11.
-232,031 shares changed hands during mid-day trading, an increase of 70% from the average session volume of 136,323 shares.
+Approximately 232,031 shares changed hands during mid-day trading, an increase of 70% from the average daily volume of 136,323 shares.
 The stock had previously closed at C$0.09.

 Mason Resources Stock Up 29.4%